 European Plate Observing System

-Résif-Epos is France’s major contribution to the European Plate Observing System (EPOS) and has actively participated in its creation and ongoing evolution.
+Among the interactions of Résif-Epos with other RIs, the most structuring concerns the European Plate Observing System (Epos).
+Résif-Epos is indeed France’s major contribution to the European Plate Observing System (Epos) and actively participate in its creation and ongoing evolution.

 Résif leads French contributions to Thematic Core Services (TCS) Seismology and GNSS Data and Products and also disseminates data from the domains of TCS Volcano Observations and TCS Near-Fault Observatories.